 THE INITIAL VISIT

 Your regular gynecologist may perform the initial fertility evaluation, or you may choose to be evaluated by an infertility specialist.
 It is important to find a physician you trust and with whom you feel comfortable.
 Some general obstetricians/gynecologists (OB/GYNs) have a special interest in the treatment of infertility.
 Reproductive endocrinologists are specialized OB/GYNs who, after completing the full OB/GYN residency, complete three additional years of specialized training in reproductive endocrinology and infertility at an approved fellowship program.
 If an abnormal semen analysis is known, or later found, the male partner should be referred to a urologist who specializes in the area of male infertility.
-To locate physicians in your area who specialize in female or male infertility issues, go to the ASRM patient website (www.ReproductiveFacts.org) and click on “Find a Healthcare Professional” on the right side of the page.
+To locate physicians in your area who specialize in female or male infertility issues, go to the ASRM patient website https://www.ReproductiveFacts.org and click on “Find a Healthcare Professional”.
 You can search for a health professional by name, city, and specialty.

 Once you choose a qualified physician, you and your partner will undergo a series of tests.
 Sometimes this may require a significant amount of time and energy on your part, but the results are invaluable.
 Before these tests are performed, your physician will ask questions and review any records that you and your partner may have from a previous infertility evaluation.
 Ensuring that your physician has access to review previous medical records is critical in minimizing wasted time and money for repeated diagnostic evaluation and therapy.
 Both you and your partner should try to attend the first meeting with your physician since infertility is a shared experience and is best dealt with as a couple.
 During this visit, you’ll begin to understand the degree of commitment and cooperation that an infertility investigation requires.
 It is important that you communicate honestly with your partner as well as with your physician.